 5. Ghost of Tsushima

-Ghost of Tsushima would make a stunning anime, capturing the beauty and intensity of feudal Japan while deep into the moral and philosophical dilemmas Jin Sakai faces.
+Ghost of Tsushima would make a stunning anime, capturing the beauty and intensity of feudal Japan while deepening the moral and philosophical dilemmas Jin Sakai faces.
 The game’s atmospheric world, from its breathtaking landscapes to its intricate combat, already feels like a classic samurai film brought to life, especially with its homage to Akira Kurosawa’s cinematic style.

 An anime adaptation could explore Jin’s internal conflict between honor and survival in even greater detail, providing emotional depth as he grapples with the code of the samurai and the necessity of using “dishonorable” tactics to save Tsushima.